Palmach

-The Palmach (Hebrew: פלמ״ח, acronym for פלוגות מחץ, Plugot Maḥatz, "Strike Companies") was the elite fighting force of the Haganah, the underground army of the Yishuv (Jewish community) during the period of the British Mandate for Palestine.
-The Palmach was established on 15 May 1941.
-By the outbreak of the 1948 Arab–Israeli War it consisted of over 2,000 men and women in three fighting brigades and auxiliary aerial, naval and intelligence units.
+The Palmach (Hebrew: פלמ״ח, acronym for פלוגות מחץ, Plugot Maḥatz, "Strike Phalanges/Companies") was the elite combined strike forces and sayeret unit of the Haganah, the main paramilitary organization of the Yishuv (pre-1948 Jewish community in Palestine) during the period of the British Mandate.
+The Palmach was established in May 1941.
+By the outbreak of the 1948 Arab–Israeli War, it consisted of over 2,000 men and women in three fighting brigades and auxiliary aerial, naval and intelligence units.
 With the creation of Israel's army, the three Palmach Brigades were disbanded.
 This and political reasons compelled many of the senior Palmach officers to resign in 1950.

 The Palmach contributed significantly to Israeli culture and ethos, well beyond its military contribution.
 Its members formed the backbone of the Israel Defense Forces high command for many years, and were prominent in Israeli politics, literature and culture.

-History
+Background

-The Palmach was established by the Haganah High Command on 14 May 1941.
+The Palmach was established by the Haganah High Command in May 1941.
 Its aim was to defend the Palestinian Jewish community against two potential threats.
 Firstly the occupation of Palestine by the Axis in the event of their victory over the British in North Africa.
 Secondly, if the British army were to retreat from Palestine, Jewish settlements might come under attack from the Arab population.
 Yitzhak Sadeh was named as Palmach commander.
 Initially the group consisted of around one hundred men.
 In the early summer of 1941 the British military authorities agreed to joint operations against Vichy French forces in Lebanon and Syria.
 The first action was a sabotage mission (Operation Boatswain) against oil installations at Tripoli, Lebanon.
 Twenty-three Palmach members and a British liaison officer set out by sea but were never heard of again.
 On 8 June mixed squads of Palmach and Australians began operating in Lebanon and Syria.
 The success of these operations led the British GHQ to fund a sabotage training camp for three hundred men at Mishmar HaEmek.
 Since the Palmach consisted of unpaid volunteers, the funding was used to cover the needs of twice that number of men.
 When the British ordered the dismantling of Palmach after the Allied victory at the Second Battle of El Alamein in 1942, the organization went underground.